-- 3.4.1 The product design, installations, operating, and maintenance instructions shall provided for each spark extinguishing system and model of spark detector and extinguishing set.
+- provide services to ensure proper installation, inspection, or maintenance for products of such nature that it would not be reasonable to expect the average user to be able to provide such installation, inspection, or maintenance. - 3.4.2 The product design, installations, operating, and maintenance instructions shall be provided for each spark extinguishing system and model of spark detector and extinguishing set.
 The instructions shall be complete and appropriate for the equipment.
 The instructions shall be marked with the document name, number, revision and or date.
-The following information is required for each sub-assembly (aka controls, detectors and extinguishing set): - Operating environment (temperature and humidity) - Voltage range - Enclosure ratings - Specific sensitivity of the detector rated in watts or size and temperature of the spark and detection range of the detector, on-axis and at the specified HPFV - False alarm sources (often ambient light) - Instructions for determining the detector sensitivity - Minimum and maximum requirements for water supply and adequate extinguishing operation.

-- Spark detector response time and the spray establishment times must be specified and verified as it is required for the proper location of the extinguishing sets at different airflows within the duct - Incorporate a functional test capability to activate the extinguishing set (with the inclusion of a test valve if necessary) - Identify piping component specifications to be used in accordance with NFPA 15, 2017 ed, Ch.
-5 requirements - Identify test and inspection frequencies in accordance with Section 12.5 requirements of NFPA 15, 2017 ed. - 3.4.2 The installation, operating and maintenance instructions shall be included with each system. - 3.4.3 All wiring terminal designations and adjustment controls shall be clearly marked or labeled.
+The following information is required for each sub-assembly: (aka controls, detectors and extinguishing set) - Operating environment (temperature & humidity) - Voltage range - Enclosure ratings - Specific sensitivity of the detector rated in watts or size and temperature of the spark and detection range of the detector.
+On-axis and at the specified HPFV. - False alarm sources (often ambient light) - Instructions for determining the detector sensitivity - Minimum and maximum requirements for water supply and adequate extinguishing operation. - Define the limits of the Spark Extinguishing equipment (e.g. max duct diameter as well as the minimum and maximum duct velocities) - Spark Detector Response time and the Spray Establishment Times must be specified and verified as it is required for the proper location of the Extinguishing Sets at different airflows within the duct. - Incorporate a functional test capability to activate the extinguishing set. (with the inclusion of a test valve if necessary) - Identify piping component specifications to be used in accordance with NFPA 15. - Identify test and inspection frequencies in accordance with the requirements of NFPA 15. - 3.4.2 The installation, operating and maintenance instructions shall be included with each system. - 3.4.3 All wiring terminal designations and adjustment controls shall be clearly marked or labeled.
 Instructions for connection and setting shall be included in the instruction and operation manual.
 All field adjustments will be in accordance with this document.